 "Farming is very important for illiterate people like me who cannot get a good job.
 With farming you really benefit when you have a little support.
 It means you are able to harvest enough for your family and have something left to sell.
 With the money I earn, I'm determined to pay for all my children to go to school so they aren't illiterate like me."

-This increase in aid will lift the lives of millions more families like Effinesi's around the world.
+This increase in aid will change the lives of millions more families like Effinesi's around the world.